Most frequently asked questions.

 Where can I apply for external funding?

-Even if your supervisor has funding in place for you, receiving an undergraduate research award is a notable achievement to add to your resume, and will contribute to your success with future opportunities in academics and research.
-Plan to apply to any and all competitions where you meet the eligibility requirements.
+Even if your supervisor has funding in place for you, receiving an undergraduate research award is a notable achievement to add to your resume, and it will contribute to your success with future opportunities in academics and research.
+Plan to apply to any and all competitions you are eligible for.

 If you have an idea for a project, ask the supervisor if they are interested.
 A supervisor will tell you yes or no. Be open to trying new things, even if it's outside of your comfort zone.
 Research is about discovery, innovation and independence.
 There are resources within the laboratory and on‐campus to provide guidance as needed.

 The research project is normally a collaborative effort between the supervisor and student.
 The application will determine who writes the proposal (supervisor, student, or supervisor and student).

 Even professors need reference letters from time-to-time.
 Professors are busy but please don’t let that stop you from requesting a reference.
 Your applications are important and while you may feel that you are inconveniencing a professor, they understand that students need reference letters for anything they plan to do.
 This is how academia works.
 Be sure to request the reference well in advance of the deadline and provide a complete package to the referee that includes your transcripts and resume/CV and details of the award to help them to write a strong letter on your behalf.
 If they cannot write the reference, they will tell you, but usually they are happy to contribute to the future successes of students through reference letters.